Hierarchical Message-Passing Graph Neural Networks: Proposed Approach

 \subsection{Hierarchical Community-aware GNN}

-How to identify hierarchical clusters for the proposed \textit{Hierarchical Message-passing GNNs} is the most crucial step as it determines how the information will be propagated within and between levels.
+Identifying hierarchical super nodes for the proposed HMGNNs is the most crucial step as it determines how the information will be propagated within and between levels.
 We consider \textit{hierarchical network communities} to construct the hierarchy.
-Network community has been proved useful for assisting typical network analysis tasks, including node classification~\cite{WPL14,WCWP0Y17} and link prediction~\cite{SH12,RGPPG15}.
-Taking the algorithm efficiency into account, we adopt the well-known \textit{Louvain} algorithm~\cite{BGLL08} to build the first implementation of \textit{Hierarchical Message-passing GNNs}, termed as \textit{Hierarchical Community-aware Graph Neural Network} (HC-GNN).
-The \textit{Louvain} algorithm returns to us a hierarchical structure as described in Section~\ref{sub:hierarchical_message-passing_graph_neural_networks}, based on which we perform message propagation and generate node embeddings.
+The network community has been proved helpful for assisting typical network analysis tasks, including node classification~\cite{WPL14,WCWP0Y17} and link prediction~\cite{SH12,RGPPG15}.
+Taking the algorithm efficiency into account and avoiding introducing additional hyper-parameters, i.e., the number of hierarchy levels, we adopt the well-known \textit{Louvain} algorithm~\cite{BGLL08} to build the first implementation of HMGNNs, termed as \textit{Hierarchical Community-aware Graph Neural Network} (HC-GNN).
+The \textit{Louvain} algorithm returns us a hierarchical structure as described in Sec.~\ref{subsec:hierarchical_message-passing_graph_neural_networks} without the need for a pre-defined number of hierarchies, based on which we can learn node representations involving long-range interactive information and multi-grained semantics.
+Due to page limit, we include more details about community detection algorithms in App.~\ref{sec:appendix_introduction_of_community_detection_algorithms}.